Jackblow33/gaming-task/README.md

-# Debian 13 sid Gnome gaming task
+# Debian 13 sid Gnome gaming task <br>
+This script install the bare minimum to have a fuctionnal gnome desktop environement to build on top.
 # 1- Download mini.iso

 https://d-i.debian.org/daily-images/amd64/daily/netboot/ <br>